chrisbuttery/slack-iot-marquee/README.md

 # .env

 Keep your secrets safe!
-This example references environment variables, so if you wish to use this api locally, you shoudl created an `.env` file and include your secret credentials.
+This example references environment variables, so if you wish to use this api locally, you should create an `.env` file and include your secret credentials.

 The Slack slash commands are each assigned an `id` which is passed along in the payload.
 For some added security, our api checks if we have the correct `HRKEY` and `DISPLAYKEY` values.